 The Topbots website contains a huge library of information and articles on AI and bot news for business leaders.
 Subscribing to its weekly industry newsletter is an easy way to keep informed of Topbots’ latest posts.

 Artificial Intelligence and Deep Learning Weekly

-Artificial Intelligence and Deep Learning Weekly seeks to keep its readers on the pulse of the latest AI developments, recommending relevant blog posts, resources, as well as news articles on the latest acquisitions and fundraising rounds by companies in the industry.
-Its authors, Waikit Lau and Arthur Chan, also provide thoughtful context and opinions on the content it features in the newsletters.
+Artificial Intelligence and Deep Learning Weekly seek to keep its readers on the pulse of the latest AI developments, recommending relevant blog posts, resources, as well as news articles on the latest acquisitions and fundraising rounds by companies in the industry.
+Its authors, Waikit Lau, and Arthur Chan, also provide thoughtful context and opinions on the content it features in the newsletters.